AlibabaCloudDocs/kms/intl.en-US/API Reference/List of operations by function.md

 The following tables list API operations available for use in KMS.
 For more information, see OpenAPI Explorer.

 Alibaba Cloud also provides a command line tool for you to learn APIs and for the purpose of command line automation.
-For more information about how to install and use the command line tool, see [Alibaba Cloud CLI](https://www.alibabacloud.com/help/doc-detail/66653.htm).
+For more information about how to install and use the command line tool, see[Alibaba Cloud CLI](https://www.alibabacloud.com/help/doc-detail/66653.htm).

 ## Key API operations